dawenx/p3_pages/docroot/webpage/about.md

     participation is greatly appreciated.

 ## About the Computation Institute
-<p>The <a href="https://www.ci.uchicago.edu/" target="_blank">Computation Institute</a> (CI), a joint initiative between The University of Chicago and Argonne National Laboratory, advances science through innovative computational approaches.
+The <a href="https://www.ci.uchicago.edu/" target="_blank">Computation Institute</a> (CI), a joint initiative between The University of Chicago and Argonne National Laboratory, advances science through innovative computational approaches.
 The CI is both an intellectual nexus and resource center for those building and applying computational platforms for science.
 As an intellectual nexus, it brings together researchers from different disciplines with common interests in advancing the state-of-the-art in computing and its applications.